sifriger-msft/sql-server-samples/samples/features/security/contoso-clinic/README.md

 	![Import Data-tier Application Wizard](img/import-bacpac.png)
 	+ Complete the steps of the wizard.
 3. While connected to your database (master) via SSMS, execute [setup/Create-Application-Login.sql](setup/Create-Application-Login.sql) link.
-	+ Before running the script, create a password for the `ContosoClinicApplicaation` user.
+	+ Before running the script, create a password for the `ContosoClinicApplication` user.
 	+ This script creates a login and user, assigns `datareader` and `datawriter` permissions, and gives several Always Encrypted specific permissions to the `ContosoClinicApplication` user

 ### Modify and Set up the Sample Application Project